erikw/taiga-stats/README.md

 Textual annotations can be put in the plot by manually editing the `.dat file`.

 Also a target date for the project deadline can be specified.
-Then a line will be drawn showing the ideal work pace towards this date, as seen below
+Then a line will be drawn showing the ideal work pace towards this date, as seen below where the target finish date is in week 46.

 ![Example CFD with ideal pace](img/cfd_example_ideal_pace.png)